Aging & Health A to Z

 - Keep a positive attitude and focus on the things in your life that are going well.

-- Talk to a close friend, family member, your spouse or partner, or a counselor or clergy member about the things you find stressful.
+- Talk to your spouse or partner, a close friend, a family member, or a counselor or clergy member about the things you find stressful.

-- Exercise is an excellent way to relieve stress.
+- Exercise.
+It is an excellent way to relieve stress.